-- 3.5 As well as other local planning authorities, other public bodies are subject to the Duty to Co-operate, as set out in the Planning and Compulsory Purchase Act 2004.

-- (a) the Environment Agency;

-- (b) the Historic Buildings and Monuments Commission for England (known as English Heritage);

-- (c) Natural England;

-- (d) the Mayor of London;

-- (e) the Civil Aviation Authority(1);

-- (f) the Homes and Communities Agency;

-- (g) each Primary Care Trust

-- (h) the Office of Rail Regulation(3);

-- (i) Transport for London(4);

-- (i) each Integrated Transport Authority(5);

-- (k) each highway authority within the meaning of section 1 of the Highways Act 1980(6) (including the Secretary of State, where the Secretary of State is the highways authority); and

-- (I) the Marine Management Organisation.

-- 3.6 Although Local Enterprise Partnerships (LEPs) and Local Nature Partnerships are not subject to the requirements of the Duty to Co-operate, they are important bodies that have an important role in strategic planning (paragraph 26 of the National Planning Practice Guidance).
+- 3.3 As well as other local planning authorities, other public bodies are subject to the Duty to Co-operate, as set out in the Planning and Compulsory Purchase Act 2004 (s33A). - 3.4 Although Local Enterprise Partnerships (LEPs) and Local Nature Partnerships are not subject to the requirements of the Duty to Co-operate, they are important bodies that have an important role in strategic planning (paragraph 26 of the National Planning Practice Guidance).
 The Sussex Local Nature Partnership and Coast to Capital LEP are being consulted during the plan-making process, alongside a wide range of other organisations and groups.

-- 3.7 In addition to the Duty to Co-operate, the Local Plan is subject to consultation as set out in the Town and Country Planning (Local Planning) (England) Regulations 2012).
+(In addition to the Duty to Co-operate, the Local Plan is subject to consultation as set out in the Town and Country Planning (Local Planning) (England) Regulations 2012)).